lbryio/lbryinc/README.md

 # lbryinc
-lbryinc is a module which contains common api.lbry.io and rewards code shared between lbry-app and lbry-android.
+lbryinc is a module which contains common api.lbry.io and rewards code shared between lbry-desktop and lbry-android.

 ## Installation
 Add `lbryinc` as a dependency to your `package.json` file.